chaytus/copier-rye-package/README.md

 </div>

-`copier-rye` is a [Copier](https://copier.readthedocs.io/en/stable/) template ideated to speed up the development process of Python applications.
+`copier-rye-packagee` is a [Copier](https://copier.readthedocs.io/en/stable/) template ideated to speed up the development process of Python applications.
 No more configuration hassle and boilerplate!

 ## ⚡ Features

-`copier-rye` offers a production-ready development environment, with many useful features like formatting, linting, pre-commit hooks, and documentation already set up.
+`copier-rye-package` offers a production-ready development environment, with many useful features like formatting, linting, pre-commit hooks, and documentation already set up.
 Here's an overview of the features:

 - [`rye`](https://rye-up.com) is a comprehensive project and package management solution for Python.
 - [`just`](https://github.com/casey/just/) is a modern rewrite of `make` in Rust 🦀